inlbk/Getting-and-Cleaning-Data-Course-Project/README.md

 12. Add an “Activity” column containing the activity code (integer 1-6) for each record.

-13. Add a "DataType" column containing “Test” or “Training” to indicate whether the record originated from the test or training data.
+13. Add a "DataType" column containing the word “Test” or “Training” to indicate whether the record originated from the test or training data.

 14. Check that the test and the training data sets have the same column names and record the number of rows in each data set in preparation for combining them.